Education

 What's happening?

-The Government of Canada continues to support parenting education, including the development of publications that discourages physical punishment and physical discipline of children and provides parents with positive parenting skills.
+The Government of Canada continues to support parenting education, including the development of publications that discourage physical punishment and physical discipline of children and provides parents with positive parenting skills.
 The Department of Justice Canada recently updated Criminal Law and Managing Children's Behaviour to explain the law and clarify that corporal punishment is not permitted in schools.
 It also indicates that many forms of physical punishment of children are not consistent with the guidelines set out by the Supreme Court of Canada in its 2004 decision on section 43 of the Criminal Code (Canadian Foundation for Children, Youth and the Law v.
 Canada (Attorney General)) and are considered crimes in Canada.

 The revised content also includes links to several resources providing more information about the laws in Canada and parenting, such as those published in partnership with the Public Health Agency of Canada.